Updated on 25th April 2021

-A former US army soldier came to Dr. Edmund Jacobson for help with the severe back pain he was experiencing all the time.
+The first example: A former US army soldier came to Dr Edmund Jacobson for help with the severe back pain he was experiencing all the time.
 The pain originated when he was a soldier, and he jumped from a plane to find his parachute would not open, and he crashed to the ground, breaking his back.
 His US army surgeons managed to save his life, but he was left with severe, chronic back pain.

-The outcome of this soldier’s accident was as follows: Trying to seek relief from the constant pain, he went to see Dr Edmund Jacobson, who was in his Chicago clinic.
-This man agreed to experiment with the exercises that Dr Jacobson had created, which were designed to teach him about tension in his muscles, and how to reduce and control it.
+The outcome of this soldier’s accident was as follows: Trying to gain relief from the constant pain, he went to see Dr Edmund Jacobson, who was in his Chicago clinic.
+This man agreed to experiment with the exercises that Dr Jacobson had created – (See Chapter 10 for the list of exercises, and how to do them) – which were designed to teach him about tension in his muscles, and how to reduce and control it.
 He did the prescribed progressive muscle relaxation exercises for a number of months, until his chronic pain had mostly disappeared.

-Then, on a first time visit to a golf course, he started to play a game of golf, and as he did so, some golf professionals watched him as he played.
-They could spot that he had natural talent for the game, and encouraged him to learn the sport properly.
+Then, on a first time visit to a golf course, he started to play a game of golf, and as he did so, some golf professionals watched him.
+They could see that he had natural talent for the game, and encouraged him to learn the sport properly.
 He followed their advice and, in time, became one of the most highly rated golf players in the US.
 (See page 91 of Jacobson’s 1976 book, which is listed in the References, below).

 Eventually she went to see a therapist, and told the therapist that she had to go and study in another country in seven weeks’ time.
-She didn’t think she could handle the situation, and would have to drop out of the study programme.
+She didn’t think she could handle the stress of the travel and the new location, and would have to drop out of the study programme.